 For more detailed information on these accessories, contact your local Warren Rupp Factory-Authorized Distributor, or Warren Rupp corporate headquarters.

-©2008 Warren Rupp, Inc. All rights reserved.
+©2004 Warren Rupp, Inc. All rights reserved.

-®SANDPIPER and Tranquilizer are registered tradenames of Warren Rupp, Inc.

-Printed in U.S.A.
+®SandPIPER and Tranquilizer are registered tradenames of Warren Rupp, Inc. ®Neverseize is a registered tradename of Loctite Printed in U.S.A.